-This unique educational opportunity allows volunteers to register and go behind the scenes at the Native Seed Farm to collect seeds from a variety of wildflowers like yellow pincushions and the California Wishbone Bush.
-Wildflower seeds will be used in the wild areas of OC Parks to regrow native animal habitat, providing food and shelter within the Irvine Ranch Natural Landmarks and acting as a buffer against the impacts of fires and floods.
+Steward Workday allows volunteers to register and go behind the scenes at the Native Seed Farm to help maintain the garden through weeding, cutting, digging, and whatever else is necessary.
+The seeds of the wildflowers grown here will be used in the wild areas of OC Parks to regrow native animal habitat, providing food and shelter within the Irvine Ranch Natural Landmarks and acting as a buffer against the impacts of fires and floods.
 Volunteers are needed and can register online.
 Multiple dates and times are available.

 Registration is required for this public evening program.
-The event takes place at the Augustine Staging Area at the Limestone Canyon Nature Preserve on September 8th from 7:00 p.m. to 9:30 p.m.
-Participants will learn about the diverse insects in the area and help document the bugs and night creatures that they discover during the program.
+The event takes place at Santiago Oaks Regional Park on November 6 from 6:30 p.m. to 8:30 p.m.
+Participants will learn about the diverse insects in the area and scope out arthropods with blacklights.
 Bring your camera!
-This event is recommended for ages 6 and up.
+This event is recommended for ages 7 and up.

 The Ranger led hikes take place at various locations throughout the OC Parks properties and vary in length and difficulty.
 One event takes hikers into the Bell Canyon area of Casper’s Wilderness Park on a 1-mile nature hike that is appropriate for all ages.
 The Ranger Led first Saturday hikes often take participants on a 1.1-mile hike to the Redwood Grove at Carbon Canyon Regional Park.
 This easy to moderate hike is also good for families and people of all ages.
-The Geology Hike at the James Dilley Preserve in the Laguna Coast Wilderness area is more difficult with some steep and rocky terrain.
-Th 3-mile hike is for ages 15 and up and is led by a volunteer naturalist who talks about the current geologic processes and how they affect the natural landscape of the area.
-Other hikes include difficult hikes out to The Sinks, 5-mile discovery hikes in the Laguna Coast Wilderness, and 3.5 mile after work hikes.
+Other hikes include difficult hikes out to The Sinks, 5-mile discovery hikes in the Laguna Coast Wilderness, Family Hikes in Black Star Canyon, and after work hikes.

-On select Wednesdays, Thursdays, and Fridays the Orange County Zoo offers science and art-focused preschool programs.
-The one-hour class includes hands on learning, a theme-related craft, and an up close meeting with zoo animals that will delight the little ones.
+On select Wednesdays, Thursdays, Fridays, and Saturdays the Orange County Zoo offers science and art-focused preschool programs.
+The one-hour class includes hands on learning, a theme-related craft, and an up-close meeting with zoo animals that will delight the little ones.
 The class is recommended for children ages 3 and 4 and parents must accompany their children for the entire class.
 Registration is required for this activity, and there are many recurring events on the calendar.
 There is a $5 fee for the class and a $3 fee for parking.